SaswatPadhi/saswatpadhi.github.io/_blogposts/2022-11_librem-wifi-led-in-qubes/index.md

 Installing the L14 EC driver in $\DomZ$ is pretty straightforward, and the exact steps can be found on [the Purism forum][EC installation].
-Although the EC driver makes Qubes aware of these LEDs, controlling them from user applications, however, is somewhat tricky.
+Although the EC driver makes Qubes aware of these LEDs, controlling them from user applications is somewhat tricky.

 <figure>
   <img src='l14_leds.png' alt='Librem 14 LEDs'/>